 The characteristic that makes an LD shaft have less squirt (cue ball deflection) is reduced “endmass.”
 See Diagram 4 in “Squirt – Part VII: cue test machine results” (BD, February, 2008).
 People who think extra stiffness is required to produce more squirt are incorrect.
 Added endmass alone (without added stiffness) produces significant increases in squirt.
 This supports the theory in TP A.31.
 The squirt of a shaft can be lowered by reducing the weight of the last 5-8 inches.
 This can be done by reducing the shaft’s diameter, drilling out the core of the end of the shaft, using a lighter and/or harder tip (for more info, see cue tip hardness effects), and/or using a lighter (or no) ferrule.
-As demonstrated with the experiment in the article, mass closer to the tip has a greater effect on “effective endmass” than mass farther from the tip because it is moving more during tip contact (see what causes squirt), and beyond a certain distance, added mass has no effect at all.
+As demonstrated with the experiment in the article, mass closer to the tip has a greater effect on “effective endmass” than mass farther from the tip because it is moving more during tip contact (see what causes squirt); and beyond a certain distance, added mass has no effect at all.
 Here are cross-sections through common LD shafts (Predator 314 and the carbon fiber Revo) illustrating how the endmass is reduced:

-Endmass is also related to lateral shaft stiffness.
-Firstly, a stiffer shaft will typically be thicker and heavier at the end, resulting in more weight at the end.
+“Endmass” is also related to lateral shaft stiffness.
+Firstly, a stiffer solid-wood shaft will typically be thicker and heavier at the end, resulting in more weight close to the tip.
 Secondly, with a stiffer shaft, the transverse (or lateral or shear) elastic wave will travel faster and farther down the shaft (from the tip) during the brief contact time between the tip and ball.
 The farther the wave travels, the larger the effective “endmass” will be, because more mass is being involved during contact with the ball.
 This effect can be clear with carbon-fiber shafts, where you would expect the end of the shaft to be much lighter (which tends to reduce “endmass”); however, because the end of the shaft can also be very stiff (which tends to increase effective “endmass”), the amount of squirt can be comparable to a wood shaft that might be little heavier at the end.
-Another potential issue with carbon-fiber shafts is that they don’t flex as much during and after a hit, so when you apply extreme spin (side, bottom or top), where the CB doesn’t move away from the tip as quickly, there is a chance for a double-hit (which won’t be directly noticeable, but the CB will appear to deflect or squirt more than expected).
+Another potential issue with carbon-fiber shafts is that they don’t flex as much after a hit, so when you apply extreme spin (side, bottom or top), where the CB doesn’t move away from the tip as quickly, there is a chance for a double-hit (which won’t be directly noticeable, but the CB will appear to deflect or squirt more than expected).
 A wood shaft flexes more giving the CB room to clear away from the tip after the hit.
 If the end of the shaft is too stiff, this doesn’t happen as well and a double hit can occur at large tip offsets.
 For related info, see:

 - “Coriolis was brilliant … but he didn’t have a high-speed camera – Part IV: maximum cue tip offset” (BD, October, 2005)